-It is fascinating that, over the centuries, Yom T'ruah's theme of blowing trumpets has had so many other themes added to it, and that Rosh Hashanah was adopted as the day's name by the latter day Jewish community.
-Some of the added themes are "the anniversary of the creation of the world, and "the day that books of our spiritual account are opened in heaven for God to judge."
-These do not come from the Bible, so we notice them but do not proclaim them as true.
+It is fascinating that, over the centuries, the biblical theme of blowing trumpets has had so many other themes added to it and that the day's name was changed to Rosh HaShanah.
+Some of these added themes are "the anniversary of the creation of the world, and "the day that books of our spiritual account are opened in heaven for God to judge.

-There are also many cultural traditions that have been attached to Rosh HaShanah such as:
+There are many traditions that have been attached to Rosh HaShanah such as:

-1. We wish each other "l'Shanah Tovah" ("To a good year!") or "May you be written in the Book of Life for a good year!"

-2. We celebrate with sweet foods like apples dipped in honey, and honey cakes, symbolic of our desire for a sweet year.
+- 1. We wish each other "l'Shanah Tovah" ("To a good year!") or "May you be written in the Book of Life for a good year!" - 2.
+We celebrate with sweet foods like apples dipped in honey, and honey cakes, symbolic of our desire for a sweet year.
 Other traditional foods are pomegranates and carrots and even fish heads symbolic of our wanting to be like the head and not like the tail.
-Don't ask me to explain that!

-3. We reshape our challah bread during this season from the traditionally braided challah to the round spiral challah with added honey and raisins.

-4. We celebrate Tashlich - tossing bread or stones into a large body of water to symbolize the casting away of our sins.

-5. We blow the shofar to alert us of our need to repent of our sins.
+Don't ask me to explain the fish heads! - 3.
+We reshape our chalah bread during this season from the traditionally braided chalah to the round spiral chalah with added honey and raisins. - 4.
+We celebrate Tashlich a ceremony where we toss bread or stones into a large body of water to symbolize the casting away of our sins. - 5.
+We blow the shofar multiple times to alert us of our need to repent of our sins.

-6. In some traditions we wear white clothing symbolic of this being a season where we seek God's holiness in our personal lives and for Israel.

-7. And we read about the binding of Isaac in Bereshit, the Book of Genesis.
+6. And, of course, we read about the binding of Isaac in Bereshit, the Book of Genesis.

-The story of the binding of Isaac holds great mysteries for us and also great lessons because God asked Abraham to do what is no doubt the most difficult thing anyone can do - sacrifice his own child's life to benefit another person or to obey the voice of God.
-We heard readings from the Akedah during the Torah service today, and it leaves us with some perplexing questions.
-First, why did God order Abraham to sacrifice his son Isaac when we know from other Scriptures that such killing of another human being is against His law?
+The story of the binding of Isaac holds great mysteries for us and also great lessons because God asked Abraham to do what is no doubt the most difficult thing anyone can do - sacrifice his own child's life to benefit another or to obey God.
+We heard Genesis 22:1-19 read during the Torah Service, and there are some perplexing questions in the passage.
+First, why did God order Abraham to sacrifice his son Isaac when we know from other Scriptures that such killing of another human being is against God's law?
 Also, why didn't Isaac resist being bound and sacrificed?
 After all, he was a strong fully grown young man and Abraham was elderly.
-And why does Scripture say that God commanded the sacrifice but the Angel of the Lord told Abraham to stop?
+And why does Scripture say that God commanded the sacrifice but that "the Angel of the Lord" (seemingly not God Himself) told Abraham to stop?

 The annals of Jewish legend and tradition discuss these questions and give many answers, most of which are more problematic than the questions.
-Had the Rabbis been considering the New Covenant Scriptures (the B'rit Chadasha) in their thought processes, they would have understood toward what the Akedah was prophetically pointing.
-There is, however, one Rabbinic midrash I came across that, while it departs from biblical truth as many midrashim do, is nevertheless insightful about one biblical truth, so let me share with you what Rabbi Judah said that was recorded in Pirkei de-Rav Eliezer 31:
+Had the Rabbis been considering the New Covenant Scriptures (the B'rit Chadasha) in their thought processes, they would have understood what the Akedah was really about.
+There is, however, one Rabbinic midrash I came across that, while it departs from the biblical account (as most midrashim do), is nevertheless insightful about a biblical truth, so let me share with you what Rabbi Judah said that was recorded in Pirkei de-Rav Eliezer 31: